bjornjorgensen/dapla-project/doc/jupyter-dependency-management.md

 ## pipenv-kernel

-In order to run a notebook using the pipenv virtual environment, we need to create and use a new Jupyter kernel that utilizes the virtual environment. `pipenv-kernel` is a command line tool that makes it easy to create, activate and delete virtual environments and kernels that utilize them.
+In order to run a notebook using the pipenv virtual environment, we need to create and select a new Jupyter kernel that utilizes the virtual environment's Python executable and libraries. `pipenv-kernel` is a command line tool that makes it easy to create, activate and delete virtual environments and kernels that utilize a `pipenv` virtual environment.

 ### Create